Skip to main content

 • “It offers endless replayability, meaningful meta progression, and the ability to scale the difficulty exactly how you like—while rewarding you for the challenge.”

-• “A decent tower defense game, but I can't recommend it because it's actually a step back and less replayable, polished, and deep than its predecessor, Dungeon Warfare 2.”
+• “A decent tower defense game but I can't recommend it because it's actually a step back and less replayable, polished, and deep than its predecessor Dungeon Warfare 2.”

-• “Additionally, the second game had items you could obtain from stages that provided random bonuses, which offered a lot of replayability.
-Farming for new and better items was engaging, but the third game lacks this item system.
-Once you finish the base story and complete the stage objectives for all missions, that's it; there's little else to do in the game.”
+• “Additionally, Dungeon Warfare 2 had items you could obtain from stages that provided random bonuses, which added a lot of replayability through farming for new and better items.
+Dungeon Warfare 3 lacks the item system, so once you finish the base story and complete all stage objectives, there's little else to do in the game.”

 • humor